Transitioning baby from swaddling to arms-out sleeping

 • Attempting to have hands free/up around their face when the swaddle is on

-While there is no set rule for the exact time to move through the transition from swaddle to arms-out sleeping, it typically starts between 3-6 months old.
+While there is no set rule for the exact time babies begin to roll and when to move through the transition from swaddle to arms-out sleeping, it typically starts between 3-6 months old.
 However, some babies may start earlier and some may take longer.
 You may be unsure of when exactly to make the transition, however you know your baby best.
 Follow the signs above and your baby’s cues as the best way to get through this stage.

 How to safely transition your baby to arms-out sleeping